 YouTube Studio, on the other hand, is the creator’s backend or command center.
 It’s a tool designed specifically for YouTube content creators to manage, optimize, and grow their channels.
 YouTube Studio is where you upload and edit videos, monitor performance through analytics, interact with your audience, and manage monetization efforts.

-First, sign in to your YouTube account and click on your profile icon in the top right corner of the screen.
-From the dropdown menu, select YouTube Studio to open the dashboard.
+Sign in to your YouTube account and click on your profile icon in the top right corner of the screen.

 Alternatively, you can also visit YouTube Studio by entering https://studio.youtube.com directly in your browser.